North Wind's Weir Duwamish Salmon Habitat Acquisition and Restoration Project

 Planting trees is fun (especially when it's warm and dry)!

 On February 17, crews installed additional anchors on several of the large wood clusters.
 The additional anchors will compensate for the loose soil that allowed a few of the clusters to float more than was intended.
-If this additional anchoring works well, it will be applied to more of the large wood structures.
+During the last week in March, further re-anchoring occurred.

 Site Planting Began February 6